dulli/sensishell/README.md

 ## Getting Started

-Copy the compiled executable as to your target computer, create a config file (which is simply read from `STDIN`, see the example in the `config` folder or the section [below](#configuration)) and run it e.g. using the command line:
+Copy the compiled executable as to your target computer, create a config file (which is simply read from `STDIN`, see the example in the `config` folder or the section [below](#configuration)) and run it using the command line:

 ```bash
 cat config/is-idle.conf | ./sensishell
 ```

-The above example will output the sensor values using structured logging - if you want to easily use the values to actually do something, e.g. you can provide a command that should be executed after `n` cycles where the sensor was active (i.e. the threshold was exceeded):
+The above example will output the sensor values using structured logging - if you want to easily use the values to actually do something, you can provide a command that should be executed after `n` cycles where the sensor was active (i.e. the threshold was exceeded):

 ```bash
 cat config/is-idle.conf | ./sensishell -n 5 -c "echo system is idle"